Charlene Mitchell: Political career

 In 1958, Mitchell joined the national committee of the Communist Party USA (CPUSA).
 Her 1959 testimony before a panel of the House Un-American Activities Committee received attention due to her refusals to answer questions and her challenge to the authority of the committee.
 In Los Angeles, she founded the Che-Lumumba Club, an all-Black chapter of CPUSA, in the 1960s.
 Angela Davis worked with Mitchell and the Che-Lumumba Club, including to organize protests.
 Mitchell's brother and sister-in-law Franklin and Kendra Alexander were also active in the Che-Lumumba Club.
 Mitchell moved to New York City in 1968.

 As a third-party candidate in the election of 1968, Mitchell was the first Black woman to run for President of the United States.
 She represented the Communist Party USA (CPUSA) and her running mate was Michael "Mike" Zagarell, the National Youth Director of the party.
 They were entered on the ballots in only four states and received about 1000 votes.

 After Davis was arrested in 1970, Mitchell led efforts to support her defense.
 Mitchell worked with Kendra and Franklin Alexander on the campaign to free Davis, including as an investigator for the National United Committee to Free Angela Davis and with a small team and Davis to coordinate political and legal defenses.

-According to Sol Stern at the New York Times in 1971, it was "the best-organized, most broad-based defense effort in the recent history of radical political trials--more potent that that afforded to any of the Panther leaders or the Chicago Seven."
+According to Sol Stern at the New York Times in 1971, it was "the best-organized, most broad-based defense effort in the recent history of radical political trials--more potent than that afforded to any of the Panther leaders or the Chicago Seven."
 Davis later described the effort as "one of the most impressive mass international campaigns of the 20th century" and said about Mitchell, "I have never known anyone as consistent in her values, as collective in her outlook on life, as firm in her trajectory as a freedom fighter."